 Where a company is selected for investment by the Sub-Fund, the Manager will determine the amount to be invested in such company based on the above assessment.

-Asset Allocation Currently, the Manager's policy is to allocate assets in the Sub-Fund in accordance with the indicative percentage as set out in the table below.
+Currently, the Manager's policy is to allocate assets in the Sub-Fund in accordance with the indicative percentage as set out in the table below.
 The Manager's percentage of allocation of the assets in the Sub-Fund will be notified to Unitholders and potential investors by way of publication of the Sub-Fund's factsheet on the Manager's website (www.chinaamc.com.hk)4.

-Asset Class Sub-Fund's percentage allocation (indicative only) Equity securities of China-Related Technology Companies Not less than 70% Equities listed on stock exchanges of the Greater China area Not less than 70% Equities listed on stock exchanges of Mainland China Not more than 30% 4 This website has not been reviewed by the SFC.
+Asset Class Sub-Fund's percentage allocation (indicative only) Equity securities of China-Related Technology Companies Not less than 70% Equities listed on stock exchanges of the Greater China area Not less than 70% Equities listed on stock exchanges of Mainland China Not more than 30%

-Equities listed on stock exchange of the U.S. (including American depository receipts) Not more than 30% Fixed Income Securities, fixed income securities issued and/or guaranteed by any single country with a credit rating below investment grade, equities listed on stock exchanges around the world other than in the Greater China area (including those in the U.S.), exchange traded funds, and/or funds that are authorized and/or not authorized by the SFC and invest directly in Mainland China securities, and securities issued in Mainland China (including but not limited to A-Shares, B-Shares, Onshore RMB Bonds and such other financial instruments permitted under applicable PRC regulations) Not more than 30% Cash or cash equivalents Not more than 30% The Manager will base the selection by the Sub-Fund of these above instruments on a thorough understanding of an issuer's credit condition or, as the case may be, a listed company's financial conditions.
-Use of Derivatives / Investment in Derivatives The Sub-Fund's net derivative exposure may be up to 50% of its Net Asset Value.
+Equities listed on stock exchange of the U.S. Not more than 30% (including American depository receipts) Fixed Income Securities, fixed income securities Not more than 30% issued and/or guaranteed by any single country with a credit rating below investment grade, equities listed on stock exchanges around the world other than in the Greater China area (including those in the U.S.), exchange traded funds, and/or funds that are authorized and/or not authorized by the SFC and invest directly in Mainland China securities, and securities issued in Mainland China (including but not limited to A-Shares, B-Shares, Onshore RMB Bonds and such other financial instruments permitted under applicable PRC regulations) Cash or cash equivalents Not more than 30%

+The Manager will base the selection by the Sub-Fund of these above instruments on a thorough understanding of an issuer's credit condition or, as the case may be, a listed company's financial conditions.

+The Sub-Fund's net derivative exposure may be up to 50% of its Net Asset Value.